scribe-security/docs/docs/CLI/valint/README.md

 By managing `evidence` generation, storage and validation, Valint ensures that your organization's `policies` are enforced throughout the supply chain. <br />
 You can store evidence locally or in any OCI registry, as well as using the Scribe Service for storage.

 In addition to evidence management, Valint also **generates** evidence for a range of targets, including directories, file artifacts, images, and git repositories.
 It supports two types of evidence: **CycloneDX SBOMs** and **SLSA provenance**.
-With Valint, you can sign and verify targets against their origin and signer identity in the supply chain.
+With Valint, you can sign and verify artifacts against their origin and signer identity in the supply chain.

 ## Installing `valint`
 Choose any of the following command line interface (CLI) installation options: